Dennis Hickey (American football): Early life and early career

 In 1990, Hickey failed to procure a football scholarship at the University of Tulsa.
 Hickey instead played football for Coffeyville Community College, where he led the team to a junior college football championship.

 Eventually however, Hickey finally caught on with Tulsa, playing safety for the team for 3 seasons.
 In 1991 Tulsa finished the season 10–2.

-Career
+Professional Career

 NFL career

 Prior to being hired by Miami, Hickey worked in the Tampa Bay Buccaneers football operations group, serving in a number of personnel roles.
 He worked under general managers Rich McKay, Bruce Allen and Mark Dominik and alongside head coaches Tony Dungy, Jon Gruden, Raheem Morris and Greg Schiano.

 On January 27, 2014, Hickey was hired by the Dolphins as their new GM.
 One of his first changes upon being hired by the Dolphins was the development of a football analytics department.
 He was fired on January 2, 2016.

 On May 19, 2017, Hickey was hired by the Buffalo Bills as a senior college scout.